phcurado/daisy_ui_components/README.md

 end
 ```

 Check the [Core Components](./lib/live_daisyui_components/core_components.ex) implementation for replacing the default phoenix core components.
 The components have the same logic from Phoenix default generator, but now using DaisyUI styles.
-Some function names were changed to avoid conflicts with the naming convention from DaisyUI components, for example `table/1` was renamed to `simple_table/1` so we can use our own [table](./lib/live_daisyui_components/table.ex) component without conflicts.

 ## Roadmap